 Planning for Inspections and Fieldwork

 - Coordinate with other divisions/programs.
 Check the rural travel calendar and coordinate with others that plan on traveling to the same area.
 Determine whether one traveler can accomplish the goals of both divisions/programs.

 - Prioritize critical inspections/fieldwork.
 Consider whether your goals can be accomplished remotely (ex., photo analysis, records, and other document audits, etc.).
 Review high-priority and critical inspections with your supervisor, and they will assist in prioritizing facilities in conjunction with program managers as appropriate.

 - Prioritize day trips.
 Inspections that require overnight travel will require approval from division director, or program manager if the director has formally delegated travel approval authority.

 - Prioritize inspections/fieldwork that need only one DEC representative.
 If more than one inspector/field staff is necessary, limit participants to essential staff.
 If traveling by road, travel in separate vehicles, if possible.
 Program managers may allow two staff to travel together under certain circumstances and agreement of the travelers.
-However, no more than two people to a vehicle and occupants will wear cloth facemasks.
+However, no more than two people to a vehicle and occupants will wear cloth facemasks if either is unvaccinated.
 Inspectors will follow sanitizing and disinfecting guidance provided in the Vehicle and Sanitizing/Housekeeping sections of this document.

 - Prioritize outdoor facilities with a low likelihood of close contact (e.g., wellheads, underground storage tanks, etc.).
 If possible, only one person at a time should enter small or cramped areas.
 If an inspection is necessary at a facility where there is a high likelihood of close contact (closer than 6 feet), program manager approval is necessary.